 But, stepping back for a second, does any of this really matter?

 It’s difficult to compare apples to oranges and this is almost always the case when comparing any two acoustic guitars.
-Even guitars made from the same wood can sound very different based on the luthier’s approach and the organic nature of wood in general, along with additional factors such as the age of the wood.
+Even guitars made from the same wood can sound very different based on the luthier’s methods and the organic nature of wood in general, along with additional factors such as the age of the wood.